Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 - The jeonse loan rate is lower than the conversion rate

-- You have enough own capital that loan exposure stays low
+- You have enough cash on hand to keep loan exposure low

 - Your stay is uncertain or under one year